schmidb/AI-EAF/README.md

 # AI Engineering Adaptation Framework (AI-EAF)

-Generative AI and large language models (LLMs) are rapidly transforming the nature of software engineering.
+Generative AI and large language models (LLMs) are rapidly *transforming the nature of software engineering*.
 In the next years, organizations will witness a dramatic shift: many traditional engineering tasks will be automated, and engineering productivity will increase by an order of magnitude.
 This evolution presents both a strategic opportunity and an organizational challenge.
-To stay competitive, companies must adapt their engineering capabilities—not incrementally, but fundamentally.
+To stay competitive, companies *must adapt their engineering capabilities* - not incrementally, but fundamentally.

 ## Purpose